-Infants are to be collected by parents or their known representative at the exit to each classroom.
+Infants are to be collected by parents or their known representative at the exit door to each classroom.
 This is supervised by staff.
 It is important that teachers are informed of any change in routine.
-If your child is in Reception or Key Stage One, a written notification must be received by the teacher if any changes to collection arrangements occur.
+If your child is in Reception, Year 1 or 2 a written notification must be received by the teacher if any changes to collection arrangements occur.

 Key Stage Two pupils are dismissed from the classrooms.
-Parents wishing to accompany them home should wait outside the Key Stage 2 exit.
+Parents wishing to accompany them home should wait outside the their classroom exit door.

 Children attending clubs will be dismissed in accordance with the directions on the parental consent slip.
 Please ensure you are on time for the collection of your child, as school staff or employed play leaders often have their own commitments at this later hour.
-School must be informed , by an adult, if your child is not attending.
+School must be informed, by an adult, if your child is not attending.